MicroEJ/docs/SDK6UserGuide/appendix/veeTransitivity.rst

       api("org.example:lib2:1.0.0")
    }

-the ``lib1`` library will be added to the runtime classpath of your project, and the ``lib2`` library will be added to both compile classpath and runtime classpath.
+the ``lib1`` library will be added to the runtime classpath of your project, and the ``lib2`` library will be added to both the compile classpath and the runtime classpath.

-This behavior is common to any project applying `Java Library plugin <https://docs.gradle.org/current/userguide/java_library_plugin.html#sec:java_library_separation>`__.
+This behavior is consistent with that of the `Gradle Java Library plugin <https://docs.gradle.org/current/userguide/java_library_plugin.html#sec:java_library_separation>`__.
 However, it is important to note that the APIs of a Library defined with ``api`` in your Kernel will be exposed to Applications.

 To ensure that a dependency defined in a Kernel is not exposed to Applications by mistake, it is highly recommended to use ``implementation`` instead of ``api``